JCSDA/jedi-docs/docs/inside/jedi-components/ufo/newobsop.rst

 To implement the Observation Operator, one needs to:

 * Specify input variable names (requested from the model) in :code:`ufo_obsoperator_mod.F90`, subroutine :code:`ufo_obsoperator_setup`.
-The input variable names need to be saved in :code:`self%varin` (set :code:`self%nvars_in` and allocate accordingly).
-The variables that need to be simulated by the observation operator are already set in :code:`self%varout(self%nvars_out)` (these are the variables from :code:`ObsSpace.simulate` section of configuration file.
+The input variable names need to be saved in :code:`self%geovars`.
+The variables that need to be simulated by the observation operator are already set in :code:`self%obsvars` (these are the variables from :code:`obs space.simulated variables` section of configuration file.
 See examples in :code:`ufo/src/ufo/atmvertinterp/ufo_atmvertinterp_mod.F90` and :code:`ufo/src/ufo/crtm/ufo_radiancecrtm_mod.F90`.
 The variables can be hard-coded or controlled from the config file depending on your observation operator.

 * Fill in :code:`ufo_obsoperator_simobs` routine.
 This subroutine is for calculating H(x).
-Inputs: :code:`geovals` (horizontally interpolated to obs locations model fields for the variables specified in :code:`self%varin` above), :code:`obss` (observation space, can be used to request observation metadata).
-Output: :code:`hofx(nvars, nlocs)` (obs vector to hold H(x), :code:`nvars` are equal to :code:`self%nvars_out`).
+Inputs: :code:`geovals` (horizontally interpolated to obs locations model fields for the variables specified in :code:`self%geovars` above), :code:`obss` (observation space, can be used to request observation metadata).
+Output: :code:`hofx(nvars, nlocs)` (obs vector to hold H(x), :code:`nvars` are equal to the size of :code:`self%obsvars`).
 Note that the :code:`hofx` vector was allocated before the call to :code:`ufo_obsoperator_simobs`, and only needs to be filled in.

 Observation Operator test
 -------------------------